DorothyTamYiLing/GWarrange/readme.md

 Arguments:

 **gen** : gzipped/gunzipped multifasta file of genomes set (original sequence without IS replacement).
-Must be in *.fna/.fna.gz suffix.
+Must be in *.fna.gz suffix.

 **pheno** : phenotype file (file format: sample names in 1st column, binary phenotype in 2nd column; no header, tab-delimited) (must be in full directory path)